monoscope-tech/apitoolkit-landing/docs/sdks/databases/postgres/index.md

 menuWeight: 10
 ---

-# Integrating APItoolkit with PostgreSQL
+# Integrating monoscope with PostgreSQL

-This guide demonstrates how to integrate APItoolkit with PostgreSQL databases using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes to your applications.
+This guide demonstrates how to integrate monoscope with PostgreSQL databases using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes to your applications.

 ```=html
 <hr>